-The list of celebrities who have openly had cosmetic enhancement in the form of a hair transplant is growing — Wayne Rooney, Calum Best and Jake Quickenden have all gone to extreme lengths to grow their hair (excuse the pun).
-This type of cosmetic surgery is expensive and can be very painful, yet men in the spotlight are happy to take extreme measures to treat male pattern baldness.
+Hair loss or a receding hairline can harm any man’s self-confidence.
+Male pattern baldness affects at least two-thirds of all men in the UK.
+Most the time it’s hereditary, so if your father or grandfather lost their hair, so will you.
+Male pattern baldness cannot be prevented, but several hair loss treatments can help bring back your locks.
+One such popular treatment is the hair transplant.
+You may have seen the list of celebrities who have openly had a hair transplant is growing — Wayne Rooney, Calum Best and Jake Quickenden all went to extreme lengths to grow their hair (excuse the pun).
+This type of hair loss treatment is expensive and can be very painful, yet men in the spotlight are happy to take extreme measures to treat male pattern baldness.

 However, hair transplant surgery isn’t your only option.
 We advise trying other treatment methods for hair loss before going under the knife, but we share the pros and cons of a hair transplant below to help you decide whether it’s worth the hefty investment and downtime.
 We also give you some great alternative hair loss treatments that might work better for your needs.